 It takes a lot of fertilizer and, yes, chemicals to turn out the perfect looking vegetables that people will buy.
 Many people blame the supermarkets:

 “These ‘beauty pageant’ standards are enshrined in the EU’s fruit and vegetable grading scheme, which reserves the grades ‘Extra Class’ and ‘Class 1’ – the classes supermarkets seek – for strictly catwalk produce.
 To qualify for membership of these classes, it isn’t enough just to look good; the produce has to be of uniform shape and size, too.
 The consequences of this obsession have been devastating.”
 (Joanna Bythman.
 “Toxic Shock.
 In “The Guardian.”
 Saturday, 20 October 2001.)

-It's a bit disingenuous, though, to blame the supermarkets.
+It’s a bit disingenuous, though, to blame the supermarkets.
 Supermarkets are in the business of selling what we are demanding.
 If we preferred russet apples, russets would make a staggering comeback on supermarket shelves.
-And middle-class champagne foodies say one thing and then do another: it wouldn't be surprising if after emailing the above article to her editor, that very same writer popped out to Sainsbury's or Waitrose's and picked out only the best-looking Vegetables for her dinner party for her similarly-enlightened friends.
+And middle-class champagne foodies often say one thing and then do another: it wouldn’t be surprising if after emailing in a similar article to an editor, a food writer popped out to the local high-end grocery store and picked out only the best-looking vegetables for a dinner party for his / her similarly-enlightened friends.

-Adding baking soda to the water was an old trick.
+Adding baking soda to the cooking water was an old trick.
 It made the water alkaline and kept green veg a brilliant green.
-But what you make up for in colour, you lose in overall appearance and texture as the Vegetables will turn mushy, and it will destroy vitamins.
+But what you make up for in colour, you lose in overall appearance and texture as the vegetables will turn mushy, and it will destroy vitamins.

 When cooking cabbage or turnip, make sure to keep the lid a bit off the pot for the entire time; if the acids drip back into the water, they give cabbage and turnip the strong, unpleasant tastes that everyone loved to hate.